varnerlab/CHEME-5660-Markets-Mayhem-Book/chapter-2-dir/probability-random-variables.md

 ### Geometric random variable
 In some applications, we are interested in trying a binary experiment e.g., a coin flip until a specified outcome is obtained.
-The outcome of this type of experiment is governed by a geometric random variable; a geometric random variable describes the number of failures obtained before a final success.
+The outcome of this type of experiment is governed by a geometric random variable; a geometric random variable gives the probability that the first occurrence of success requires $k$ independent trials, each with success probability $p$.
+In other words, a geometric random variable describes the number of failures obtained before a final success.

 ````{prf:definition} Geometric Random Variable